 We literally handpicked every member of this team and they have not disappointed us.
 We are proud of this team that strives for excellence through learning, self-motivation, and professional development.

-Ahmed Humayun Murshed: We have agreed to segregate our activities in the following three different segments: 1. operation, 2. quality assurance, and 3. strategy and growth.
+Ahmed Humayun Murshed: We have agreed to segregate our activities into the following three different segments: 1. operation, 2. quality assurance, and 3. strategy and growth.
 All three of us brought our individual strengths to the table.
 We have identified that we work best together as a team.
-Hence we address the segregation of work with respect towards difference of opinion.
+Hence we address the segregation of work with respect to differences of opinion.